 We've all been guilty of this one when we're trying to let our nails grow out, but Werman says a nail trim is crucial.
 "Let your technician trim your nails.
 Whether you polish them, get regular gel manicures, or go natural, you need to trim your nails," she stresses.
 "Fingernails and toenails are made of keratin—a protein made of dead cells, which is also the main protein found in hair.
 Hair and nail ends get brittle.
 Do yourself a favor and allow us to trim the dead, brittle ends off of your nails."
 Not only will your nails look 100 times better, but Werman adds that "You’ll maximize the lifespan of your manicure."

-"Biting your nails is a hard habit to break and can cause damage to the nails," says Catherine Baek Dambrosia, ORLY Global Education Director and Testing Development.
-"It can damage the skin around the nail increasing the risk of skin infection, colds due to germs, and can even harm your teeth.
-Also, when you bite off the nail, it peels unevenly causing weakness."
+"Biting your nails is a hard habit to break and can cause damage to the nails," says Catherine Baek Dambrosia, ORLY global education director.
+"It can damage the skin around the nail increasing the risk of a skin infection, colds due to germs, and can even harm your teeth.
+Also, when you bite off the nail, it peels unevenly, causing weakness."
 Another tip she has is to keep nails short, manicured and clean.
 "Having beautifully manicured nails can help motivate you to prevent from biting," she adds.

 Baek Dambrosia adds, "Often, dry cuticles and skin can trigger you to start picking at it.
-To avoid picking, moisturize your cuticles and surrounding area of the skin well.
-Keep a moisturizer or cuticle cream in your purse, at the office, and by the bed side table."
+To avoid picking, moisturize your cuticles and the surrounding area of the skin well.
+Keep a moisturizer or cuticle cream in your purse, at the office, and by the bedside table."